phyze/kafkaMessageQ-API/README.md

 ##### topics

-AMCO  allowed to subscribe multiple topics by default if and only if you let topics list to empty so that will subscribe all topics
+KafkaMessageQ  allowed to subscribe multiple topics by default if and only if you let topics list to empty so that will subscribe all topics

 #### option